mokyen/okyensourcesoftware/dmi.md

     };
 ```

-This class is fairly easy to read, but of course, it's only a few lines long.
+**Readability** This class is fairly easy to read, but of course, it's only a few lines long.
 As it grows, it's easy to imagine that the `switch` statement could grow increasingly complex and harder to follow.

-This is also pretty simple to modify or extend at this scale.
+**Modifiability and Extensibility** This is also pretty simple to modify or extend at this scale.
 However, what if there are more considerations in determining what to send than just the `state`?
 I assume that most programmers have seen the twisted webs that can arise from switch statements.
 Being *closed to modification* seems a bit of a stretch.

-Testing this class is relatively difficult for such a simple class.
+**Testability** Testing this class is relatively difficult for such a simple class.
 I would have to create a spy, fake, or mock version of the `IOutputter` object that I can inject into this class.
 Therefore, `RequestHandler` tests would be broken if the interface of `IOutputter` changed.

-In the past, I would have said this class fulfills SRP.
+**SRP** In the past, I would have said this class fulfills SRP.
 It has a Single Responsibility - to process a request.
 However, the coupling between the `IOutputter` and the logic means that one *actor* could cause this to change.

-I would have also felt that the `IOutputter` class was fulfilling the OCP by being an ABC that is injected. **TODO Need to finish this.
+**OCP** I would have also felt that the `IOutputter` class was fulfilling the OCP by being an ABC that is injected. **TODO Need to finish this.
 The question if this class is meeting OCP is really about whether or not IOutputter is in the same component.**

 The crux of the issue here is that all three types of code are combined into the processRequest function.
 DMI to the rescue!

 #### Decision Making

-Well, we're finally going to talk about the key term in this whole methodology.
+Well, we're finally going to talk about the title term in this whole methodology.
 So what is decision making?

 Decision-making code is where the logic occurs within the code.
 In the `processRequest` function, the logic is just the `switch` that determines what will occur.
 This is where we determine **what** we will do.

+The decision making code tends to be focused on conditionals and often returns flags or enums that indicate what actions should be taken.

 These decisions are isolated either into free functions or small classes (using some heuristics we'll discuss later).
-When classes are used, thos objects can only contain data members that can be created and owned via composition.
+When classes are used, those objects can only contain data members that can be created and owned via composition.
 Dependency injection is not permitted in decision making code, because anything injected tends to be IO.

-The decision making code tends to be focused on conditionals and often returns flags or enums that indicate what actions should be taken.

 #### IO

 Here, IO (inputs and outputs) does not refer to hardware or other layers of code.
-In DMI, IO is an entity that executes that  dependency that would need to be **TBD**.
-The IO is often the code that executes the action determined by the decision making.
-These objects either passed to the wiring code via dependency injection

-Features:

-* Not owned by the parent (composition)
-* Cannot be created without external dependencies
+In DMI, IO either code that supplies input data to decision making or does something with the output of those decisions that crosses an architectural boundary.

+In many cases, IO may be an injected dependency.
+This could be objects dealing with external code like the user interface, hardware, or databases.
+The IO could also will be a user-defined class from a different component.
+However, it may also be direct calls that are made within the wiring code.
+For instance, a wiring class could make `ioctl` calls to write to an I2C device, and this would be IO.

 In our example code, the calls to `m_outputter` are IO.

-IO code is

 #### Wiring

 Wiring code is all the rest.
 It's the code that stitches together the decision-making and the IO.
+This cn sometimes be a class that serves as an architectural boundary, but it could also be a free function with all parameters passed in.

-This code tends to be relatively, well, *boring*, and it's easy to read.
+Wiring code is intended to be relatively, well, *boring*, and it's easy to read.
 However, it is also difficult to test because of the IO dependencies.
-The easy of readability vs the complexity to test makes unit testing low value, so we don't do it.
+The easy of readability versus the complexity to test makes unit testing low value, so we don't do it.

+### Choosing Free Functions/Structs vs Classes

+**TODO** TBD.
+Talk about invariance here.

 ### Example Rewritten using DMI